What to expect during your stay

 Time is provided each day to complete written treatment assignments, collect your thoughts and reflect on your progress.

 Your family and friends are a critical support system throughout your recovery journey.
-We offer daily visitation hours as well as extended weekend hours to involve them in your treatment.
+Check with your clinical team for updated visiting policies.

 Self-Help and Other Recovery Discussion Meeting